-Dental implants are an excellent way to restore complete arches, either replacing teeth with a full arch bridge that will restore 10 to 12 teeth or by securing an implant- supported denture.
+Teeth implants are an excellent way to restore complete arches, either replacing teeth with a full arch bridge that will restore 10 to 12 teeth or by securing an implant supported denture.
 It’s a sophisticated treatment that takes enormous skill and planning on the part of the implant dentist.

 Choosing Between Zirconia and Titanium Dental Implants

-Ceramic dental implants can be an excellent choice if you do have metal sensitivities and have previously thought that dental implants are not for you.
+Ceramic dental implants can be an excellent choice if you do have metal sensitivities and have previously thought that tooth implants are not for you.

-Ceramic implants are also very appealing for anyone looking for a metal-free solution to replace missing teeth, but generally, it’s worth being guided by your dental implant dentist, even if you
+Ceramic implants are also very appealing for anyone looking for a metal-free solution to replace missing teeth, but generally, it’s worth being guided by your implant dentist Yonkers, even if you

 have your heart set on ceramic implants.

-Titanium and zirconia are both highly biocompatible which is why these materials are used for dental implants.
+Titanium and zirconia are both highly biocompatible which is why these materials are used for dental implants in Yonkers.

-Often, it’s entirely feasible to create natural and aesthetically pleasing dental implant teeth without using zirconia implants.
+Often, it’s entirely feasible to create natural and aesthetically pleasing teeth implants without using zirconia implants.
 Titanium alloy implants have been used for decades and are heavily researched and tested by the major implant companies that manufacture the most well-known brands.

 Although zirconia implants have been available for quite some time, long-term studies are less readily available because they just haven’t been used as long.